 "Timing Diagrams.
 Visualizing 65xx Timing."
 These .gif's help

 understand what timings are constant and what varies with clock speed.

 Phase-2: the conductor

 On the 6502, data transfers between ICs are coordinated by the Φ2 clock signal.
-The symbol used is the Greek letter phi (not the diameter symbol, nor the crossed numeral zero, nor the empty-set character, although I am not able to get the font I want for the character here either.) "Φ" is pronounced "fee," but what it stands for here is "phase," and it's just as easy to say "phase two," like "gate one" for the 74xx138's G1 input.
+The symbol used is the Greek letter phi (not the diameter symbol, nor the crossed numeral zero, nor the empty-set character, although I am not able to get the font I want for the character here either.) "Φ" is pronounced "fi," rhyming with "fly," or, less-preferred, "fee," rhyming with "flea;" but what it stands for here is "phase," and it's just as easy to say "phase two," like "gate one" for the 74xx138's G1 input.
 This clock is not for reading time of day but instead is a timing coordinator square-wave signal that typically runs at a constant frequency.